-Security tight as Congo prepares to release 1st vote results
+Security tight as Congo prepares to release vote results

-KINSHASA, Congo (AP) — Anti-riot police with water cannon and armored vehicles are outside Congo’s electoral commission ahead of the announcement of the first results of the presidential election.
+KINSHASA, Congo (AP) — Anti-riot police with water cannon and armored vehicles surrounded Congo’s electoral commission on Wednesday ahead of the delayed announcement of the results of the presidential election.

-Residents of the capital, Kinshasa, say the heavy security presence is a bad sign.
+Residents of the capital, Kinshasa, said the heavy security presence was a bad sign, with some recalling the violence that followed past disputed elections.

-Resident John Kabamba says it “may be a message that the publication (of the results) won’t meet the expectations of the Congolese people.”
+It “may be a message that the publication (of the results) won’t meet the expectations of the Congolese people,” resident John Kabamba said.

 The first results could be announced as early as Wednesday.
+Police installed metal barriers and blocked traffic outside the electoral commission as it continued meetings that began late Tuesday to discuss the results compiled so far.

 Most Read Nation & World Stories